deforation/sec_seccomp_framwork/README.md

 Note that the actions have the following behaviour:
  - terminate: Terminates the application
  - skip: Does not run the system call.
-Errno is set to EPERM instead.
+Errno is set to ENOSYS instead.
 (Only in productive mode) In debug mode, -1 is returned by the system call instead because errno can not easily be set by the tracer.
  - allow: Executes the system call.
  - trap: Calls the trap function which terminates the application and prints the causing system call number.